DavidRL77/booru-cli/README.md

 These features are made with scripting and automation in mind so they can be passed or piped into other programs.
 For example, one could query a post's height or width using [jq](https://jqlang.org/), or open an image url directly in-terminal using [timg](https://github.com/hzeller/timg).
 > **Note:** Gelbooru urls can't be displayed directly and have to be downloaded first.

+## Installation
+No official way to install just yet, but you can build it from source in the meantime.

 ## Examples
 Print the url of a single, random image that:
 - Includes the tag: `smile`